The Day of the Wedding

 My Last Morning in Philly

-I woke up the next morning and my first immediate thought was, “Did the last night — the past two nights even happen?”
-Then I suddenly felt two huge blisters underneath my big toes and realized it was real, that I did dance with that one woman.
+I woke up the next morning and my immediate thought was, “Did last night or the past two nights even happen…?”
+Then I felt two huge blisters bulging underneath both of my big toes and realized that this all had happened—that I did dance with that drunk aunt and had a memorable adventure with Fa.

-After showering and packing, I tidied up Chris’s house since he was on his honeymoon and I was the only tenant.
-As I headed out the front door, I glanced back at his place and paused a moment, and realized that the next time I’d be here there’d be little Chris’ running around… It was a strange thought because just yesterday we were in middle school trying to trip each other in the hallways and now here we were.
-Funny how time flies.
+Alone in Chris’ house (he was enjoying his honeymoon), I showered, packed, and took out his trash.
+As I left his front door, I glanced back at his place and paused a moment, feeling my heavy heart and realizing that the next time I’d be here there’d be little Chris’ running around.
+Hmm…Strange to think that just yesterday we were in middle school trying to trip each other in the hallways and now here we were, two grown men making it in the real world as men…Funny, aint it, how time flies by.

-I wanted to leave some parting words for his new life so I said underneath my breath, “Best of luck, my old friend.”
-And I left Philadelphia for what I thought would be a long time.
+I wanted to leave some parting words for his new life so I said underneath my breath, “Best of luck, my old friend…” Then I drove out of Philadelphia, unsure when I’d come back.
+Or if I’d ever be back.

 The Two Kids on My Flight